wnfs-wg/car-mirror-spec/README.md

 ### 3.4.1 Indexing

 Indexes MUST be generated from hashes using the following strategy, based on whether or not the filter fits perfectly into a power of two ($2^c$).
-This is a single algorithm, but if the size of the Bloom filter is a power of two, rejection sampling MAY be omitted.
-Using a Bloom filter that is a power of two is RECOMMENDED since it avoids resampling.
+This is a single algorithm, but if the size of the Bloom filter is a power of two, rejection sampling isn't needed.
+Because of that, using a Bloom filter that is a power of two is RECOMMENDED.

-NB: The Bloom filter's bucket order (index) MUST be interpreted big-endian and zero-indexed.
-All hashes generated for indexing MUST be interpreted as big-endian natural numbers.
+NB: The Bloom filter's bucket order (index) MUST be interpreted zero-indexed.

 #### 3.4.1.1 Power of Two